noahjahn/directus-types-endpoint/README.md

 ### Getting types

 After installation, the extension should be good to go.
-To get your types, you'll need to ping the `/types` endpoint of your application.
+To get your types, you'll need to make a GET request to the `/types` endpoint of your application.

 Ex: `http://localhost:8055/types`